percona/repo-config-docs/docs/percona-release.md

-# Configuring Percona Repositories with `percona-release`
+# Configure Percona repositories with `percona-release`

 The `percona-release` configuration tool allows users to automatically configure which [Percona Software repositories](repository-location.md) are enabled or